Frequently Asked Questions

 Who does New Era use to resolve these disputes?

 Am I foregoing any of my rights if I use New Era?
+Is New Era fair to consumers and individuals?

-No. The most basic tenet of Due Process is that you have an opportunity to be heard before an adverse action is taken against you.
+No, you do not forego any of your rights on New Era’s platform.
+The most basic tenet of Due Process is that you have an opportunity to be heard before an adverse action is taken against you.
 In many ways, New Era provides you a greater opportunity to be heard because our focus is on getting the litigants and their attorneys to tell our neutrals their story and not on the process and procedure that can often inhibit the simple telling of facts.

 How legally enforceable is a decision from the New Era process?